PURCHASE COLLEGE CATALOG 2016–18

 American Subcultures in Film

 What does it mean to be part of a subculture?
 This phenomenon is explored through film, focusing on subcultures that are usually not in the mainstream spotlight and analyzing what it means to live on the margins.
-The subcultures may include, for example, the Amish, big rig drivers, scrabble champions, graffiti artists, quadriplegic athletes, prison inmates, and outsider artists.
-Also offered as CSS 3160.
+The subcultures may include, for example, the Amish, big rig drivers, Scrabble champions, graffiti artists, quadriplegic athletes, prison inmates, and outsider artists.

 The City on Film